jadonclegg/powermon/README.md

 # Make commands
 `make` - runs the default command `make powermon` - basically an alias to `go build`

-`make arm` - builds for the arm (32bit) architecture, output file is powermon-arm (Raspberry Pi 0, 1? not verified)
+`make arm`** - builds for the arm (32bit) architecture, output file is powermon-arm (Raspberry Pi 0, 1? not verified)

-`make arm64` - builds for the arm (64bit) architecture, output file is powermon-arm64 (Verified to work on my raspberry pi 4 running ubuntu server 20.04)
+`make arm64`** - builds for the arm (64bit) architecture, output file is powermon-arm64 (Verified to work on my raspberry pi 4 running ubuntu server 20.04)

+`make instaill` - run with sudo.
+Builds and installs to /usr/bin/powermon

+`make uninstall` - run with sudo.
+Deletes file at /usr/bin/powermon

+`make clean` - Delete all built executables (powermon, powermon-arm, powermon-arm64)

+`make all` - build all 3 versions at the same time.

-You can also just install go on your raspberry pi and run `go build`.
+** The arm builds are because I didn't want to install all the golang utilities on my raspberry pi.
+I'm compiling on my main computer, and just copying over the executable.
+You could just install go on your raspberry pi and run `go build`.